kaplayjs/kaplay/CONTRIBUTING.md

 # Developing kaplay

+We're currently workign in two main branches:

+- `v3001`: the branch for v3001.
+This is the branch you should use to develop new features, or all in general but breaking changes.
+- `master`: the main branch, where we developer v4000.
+This is the branch you should use to develop new features that are breaking changes and can't be done for v3001.

 1. `git clone https://github.com/kaplayjs/kaplay.git` to clone the repo.
-1. `cd kaplay` to enter the project directory.
+2. `cd kaplay` to enter the project directory.
-1. `pnpm install` to install dependencies.
+3. `pnpm install` to install dependencies.

 ## Editing examples